expo/expo/docs/pages/workflow/expo-cli.md

 '$ npx expo run:android'
 ]} />

+**Highlights**

+- Build directly on connected devices with no global side-effects using the `--device` flag.
+Supports locked devices, letting you retry instantly instead of needing to rebuild.
+- Automatically codesign iOS apps for development from the CLI without having to open Xcode.
+- Smart log parsing show you warnings and errors from your project source code, unlike Xcode which surfaces hundreds of benign warnings from your node modules.
+- Fatal errors causing your app to crash will be surfaced to the terminal preventing the need to reproduce in Xcode.

+---

 `expo run:ios` can only be run on a Mac, and Xcode must be installed.
 You can build the app in the cloud from any computer using `eas build -p ios`.
 Similarly, `expo run:android` requires Android Studio and Java to be installed and configured on your computer.

-Building locally is useful for developing native modules and debugging complex native issues.
-Building remotely with `eas build` is often much more resilient due to the preconfigured environment.
+Building locally is useful for developing native modules and [debugging complex native issues](/workflow/debugging#native-debugging).
+Building remotely with `eas build` is a much more resilient option due to the preconfigured cloud environment.

-If your project does not have the corresponding native folder, the prebuild will run once to generate the folder before building.
-For example, if your project does not have an `ios/` folder in the root directory, then running `npx expo run:ios` will first run `npx expo prebuild -p ios` before building your app.
-This folder can be treated as a temporary folder, and you can add it to your project's `.gitignore` to remain in the managed workflow.
-The native project can be regenerated with `npx expo prebuild --clean` at any time.
-Because the iOS build cache (also known as "derived data") folder lives outside of your project, you can `--clean` while retaining relatively fast rebuild times.
+If your project does not have the corresponding native directories, the `npx expo prebuild` command will run once to generate the respective directory before building.

+For example, if your project does not have a root `ios/` directory, then `npx expo run:ios` will first run `npx expo prebuild -p ios` before compiling your app.
+Learn more about about this process in the [Expo Prebuild](/workflow/prebuild) doc.

 <!-- TODO: multi-platform setup guide -->

 **Cross-Platform Arguments**

-- `--no-build-cache`: Clear the native build cache before building.
-On iOS this is the "derived data" folder.
-This is useful for profiling your build times.
+- `--no-build-cache`: Clear the native cache before building.
+On iOS this is the **derived data** folder.
+Cache clearing is useful for profiling your build times.
 - `--no-install`: Skip installing dependencies.
 On iOS this will also skip running `npx pod-install` if the `dependencies` field in the project's `package.json` have changed.
 - `--no-bundler`: Skip starting the dev server.
-This will automatically be activated if the dev server is serving the current app in a different tab.
+Enabled automatically if the dev server is already serving the app from a different process.
-- `-d, --device [device]`: Device name or ID to build the app is on.
+- `-d, --device [device]`: Device name or ID to build the app on.
 You can pass `--device` without arguments to select a device from a list of available options.
 This supports connected devices as well as virtual devices.
 - `-p, --port <port>`: Port to start the development server. **Default: 8081**.
 This is only relevant for development builds.
-Production builds will "export" the project and embed the files in the native binary before installing.
+Production builds will [export](#exporting) the project and embed the files in the native binary before installing on a device.

 #### Compiling iOS

-An iOS app can have multiple "schemes" for things like App Clips, watchOS apps, Safari Extensions, and so on.
-By default, `expo run:ios` will choose the scheme for your application.
+An iOS app can have multiple **schemes** for representing different sub-apps like App Clips, watchOS apps, Safari Extensions, and so on.
+By default, `expo run:ios` will choose the scheme for your iOS app.
 You can pick a custom scheme with the `--scheme <my-scheme>` argument.
-If you pass in the `--scheme` alone, then you will be prompted to choose a scheme from the list of available options in your Xcode project.
+If you pass in the `--scheme` argument alone, then Expo CLI will prompt you to choose a scheme from the list of available options in your Xcode project.

-The scheme you select can filter out which `--device` options show up in the selection prompt, for example, selecting an Apple TV scheme will only show available Apple TV devices.
+The scheme you select will filter out which `--device` options show up in the selection prompt, for example, selecting an Apple TV scheme will only show available Apple TV devices.

-You can compile the app for production by running:
+You can compile an iOS app for production by running:

 <Terminal cmd={['$ npx expo run:ios --configuration Release']} />

-This build is not guaranteed to be code signed for submission to the Apple App Store.
-This command should be used to test bugs that may only show up in production builds.
-Code signing requires several network requests and is prone to many different types of errors from the Apple servers.
-To generate a production build that is code signed for the App Store, we recommend using `eas build -p ios`.
+This build is not automatically code signed for submission to the Apple App Store. `npx expo run:ios` should mostly be used to test bugs that only show up in production builds.
+Native code signing requires several network requests and is prone to many different types of errors from the Apple servers.
+To generate a production build that is code signed for the App Store, we recommend using [EAS Build](/build/introduction).

-When you compile your app onto a simulator, the Simulator's native error logs will be piped to the command line.
+When you compile your app onto a Simulator, the Simulator's native error logs will be piped to the Expo CLI process in the terminal.
 This is useful for quickly seeing bugs that may cause a fatal error.
-This functionality is not available for apps that are built on physical iOS devices.
+For example, missing permission messages.
+Error piping is not available for physical iOS devices.

 You can debug using `lldb` and all of the native Apple debugging tools by opening the project in Xcode and rebuilding from Xcode:

 <Terminal cmd={['$ xed ios']} />

-This is useful because you can set native breakpoints and profile any part of the application.
+Building from Xcode is useful because you can set native breakpoints and profile any part of the application.
 Be sure to track changes in source control (git) in case you need to regenerate the native app with `npx expo prebuild -p ios --clean`.

+##### iOS development signing

+If you want to see how your app will run on your device, all you have to do is connect it, run `npx expo run:ios —-device`, select your connected device.

+Expo CLI will automatically sign the device for development, install the app, and launch into it.

+If you don't have any developer profiles setup on your computer then you'll need to set them up manually outside of Expo CLI by following this guide: [Setup Xcode signing](https://expo.fyi/setup-xcode-signing).

 #### Compiling Android

-Android apps can have multiple different "variants" which are defined in the project's `build.gradle`.
+Android apps can have multiple different **variants** which are defined in the project's `build.gradle` file.
 Variants can be selected with the `--variant` flag:

 <Terminal cmd={['$ npx expo run:android --variant debug']} />